seamplex/wasora/doc/reference.md

 ##  `IMPLICIT`

-Defines whether implicit declaration of variables is allowed or not.
+Define whether implicit declaration of variables is allowed or not.
-Asks wasora not to evaluate assignments at parse time.

 ~~~wasora
 IMPLICIT { NONE | ALLOWED }
 ~~~

-By default, wasora allows variables (but not vectors nor matrices) to be implicitly declared.
-To avoid introducing errors due to typos, explicit declaration of variables can be forced by giving `IMPLICIT NONE`.
-Whether implicit declaration is allowed or explicit declaration is required depends on the last `IMPLICIT` keyword given, which by default is `ALLOWED`.
+By default, wasora allows variables (but not vectors nor matrices) to b implicitly declared.
+To avoid introducing errors due to typos, explici declaration of variables can be forced by giving `IMPLICIT NONE` Whether implicit declaration is allowed or explicit declaration is require depends on the last `IMPLICIT` keyword given, which by default is `ALLOWED`

 ##  `INCLUDE`